KevinAst/feature-u/docs/crossCommunication.md

 });
 ```

-When aspect content definitions require the `app` object at code
+When aspect content definitions require the {{book.api.FassetsObject}} at code
 expansion time, you can wrap the definition in a
 {{book.api.expandWithFassets}} function.
 In other words, your aspect
-content can either be the actual content itself (ex: a reducer), or a
+content can either be the actual content itself _(ex: a reducer)_, or a
 function that returns the content.

 Your callback function should conform to the following signature: